 Getting tested for STIs can feel a little overwhelming or even scary.
 Many people think they would know if they had an STI, but the truth is that many STIs show no signs or symptoms.
 The only way to know for sure if you or your partner(s), have an STI is to get yourself tested.

-The Student Health Center is offering a pilot program where IUB students (who have no symptoms) can be screened for chlamydia and gonorrhea without making an appointment with a health care provider.
+The Student Health Center is offering a pilot program (EZPZ) where IUB students (who have no symptoms) can be screened for chlamydia and gonorrhea without making an appointment with a health care provider.
 This program only provides urine screening for chlamydia and gonorrhea.
 See below for information on how to participate.

 Collect your samples in the privacy and comfort of your home.